 The latest change happened when I was 28 and lost ten kilos (about 20lb) in six months.
-At that point, nothing in my wardrobe literally fit me anymore, and I got an opportunity to make modifications to my style.
+At that point, nothing in my wardrobe fit me anymore, and I got an opportunity to make modifications to my style.
 Since that, I’ve been on a learning curve with my preferences and new styles that I discovered.
-I wanted to retain dark aesthetics in my looks but at the same time felt overwhelmed by the inconveniences of a more traditional gothic style.
+I wanted to retain dark aesthetics in my looks but at the same time felt overwhelmed by the inconveniences of a more traditional Gothic style.

-Adapting to the life stage of 30s
+Adapting to the life stage of the 30s

-Circumstances change in your 30s, and it requires a bit of retouch to sustain goth style.
+Circumstances change in your 30s, and it requires a bit of retouch to sustain a goth style.
 We start facing new requirements and strict dress codes in business and work life.
 New responsibilities keep coming into our lives, and overall we’re busy.
 As a consequence of that, we start prioritizing our time, grow to appreciate effortlessness, and embrace comfort.

 Many gorgeous goth ladies are rocking various dashing styles in their 30s, and there’s absolutely nothing wrong with that.
-I just started to feel that short skater skirts, revealing tops, straps, corsets, heels, heavy makeup, and dagger nails, as pleasing to the eye they are, make my life quite troublesome.
-That’s where I fell in love with a style called modern goth.
+I just started to feel that short skater skirts, revealing tops, straps, corsets, heels, heavy makeup, and dagger nails, as pleasing to the eye as they are, make my life quite troublesome.
+That’s when I fell in love with a style called modern goth.
 This subgenre was an answer to all of my apparel issues.
 I got very inspired by the simple and casual outfits, which are also very easy and affordable to put together.